 The Caveman Chefs service is a good option for people with allergies because of the highly customizable food options and list of food exclusions.
 People can sign up for a meal subscription or purchase food and extras a la carte.

 This ingredient delivery service is not strictly paleo, making it a suitable option for families with mixed dietary preferences.
-Customers can choose from vegetarian, whole food, paleo, and other options, with ingredients consisting of fresh, organic produce and meat.
+Sun Basket customers can choose from vegetarian, whole food, paleo, and other options, with ingredients consisting of fresh, organic produce and meat.
 Most meals take less than 30 minutes to prepare.

 Eatology modify “cheat meals” into healthful alternatives with additional protein and vegetables, taking inspiration from the foods that people miss while following a paleo diet.
 Their menu includes options such as a blue cheese and sundried tomato turkey burger.